-At the same time, there are a number of programs designed to support refugee and IDP education, and create pathways to future employment.
-Some of those programs are using ICT solutions that include connectivity, device infrastructure, digital curriculum, and virtual exchange tools.
+Currently, there are a number of programs designed to support the needs of refugee and IDP children and youth.
+Some of those programs are using ICT-enabled solutions that include connectivity, device infrastructure, digital curriculum, and virtual exchange tools.

-Still, more needs to be done to close the gap between the needs of refugees, and the capacity of the international community and host governments to support them at scale.
+Still, more needs to be done to close the gap between the needs of refugees, and the capacity of the international community, host governments, and private sector to support them at scale.

-NLG Tech Task Force will encourage, and facilitate collaboration within the development sector and cross-sector with the focus on ICT-enabled, evidence-based programs for refugee education, by:
+NLG Tech Task Force will encourage, and facilitate collaboration within the development sector and with private sector, with the focus on ICT-enabled, evidence-based programs for refugee children and youth, by:

-- Partnering with best in class tech and edtech companies to address expertise, resource and funding needs.
+- Partnering with private sector companies to address expertise, resource, and funding needs.